MorganGeek/dotfiles/README.md

 ```

 ### install Meslo font
-Get it from `https://github.com/powerline/fonts/blob/master/Meslo%20Slashed/Meslo%20LG%20M%20Regular%20for%20Powerline.ttf` and configure it as default in iTerm2 Set this font in iTerm2 (14px is my personal preference) (iTerm → Preferences → Profiles → Text → Change Font).
+Get it from `https://github.com/powerline/fonts/blob/master/Meslo%20Slashed/Meslo%20LG%20M%20Regular%20for%20Powerline.ttf` and install it.

+Mackup is already configured to sync the Font preferences in VSCode and iTerm2

+#### In case the VSCode settings are not in sync with the dotfiles :
+`ln -s ~/.config/Code/User/settings.json "/Users/morganwattiez/Library/Application Support/Code/User/settings.json"`

 ### OSX Defaults
 ```